Guest blogger: Dr Madonna Grehan, 2015 John Oxley Library Fellow.

 Mr W McIlwraith, a 72 year old pensioner from McDonnell Road, Redcliffe, won first prize.
 He had been unable to work, having been badly injured in a car accident which claimed the life of his wife.
 Unfortunately for the Fund, McIlwraith loved his neat cottage in the bush.
 He did not want a new home and opted for the Commonwealth Bonds.
 This left the Fund £4,000 out of pocket, being the cost of the Bonds and the cost of constructing the house.
 Further embarrassment followed.
-Mrs D. Pope of the Golden Crest Hotel in Isisford advised that, incorrectly, the butts for her sold tickets had been posted to the Red Cross in Brisbane.
+Mrs D. Pope of the Golden Crest Hotel in Isisford advised that she had inadvertently posted the butts for her sold tickets to the Red Cross.
 Those tickets were not included in the draw and refunds were necessary.

 The Fund invited tenders for the property at Mt Gravatt.
-Sergeant Christopher Dan Begley of 12 Magdala Street, Ascot agreed to pay £3,100, covering stamp duty and all transfer costs.
-Begley’s application for a War Service home loan triggered a property inspection.
-It identified defects, including active borer in the hardwood flooring.
-Having dropped his tender to £2,800 cash Begley was released from the contract after threatening legal action.
+An initial offer from Sergeant Christopher Dan Begley of 12 Magdala St Ascot was later withdrawn.
 In August 1950, Centaur House Mt Gravatt was purchased by Mr Charles Frederick and Mrs Therese Albina Myrtle Illidge for £2,800.
-Faults were rectified and paid for by the Fund.

 Dr Madonna Grehan was the 2015 John Oxley Library Fellow.
 Her previous research on the Centaur Memorial Fund can be found here: